polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 ### Compatibility

-For RuntimeAPI integration, the proposal defines new apis, which doesn't break compatibility with existing interfaces.
+For RuntimeAPI integration, the proposal defines new APIs, which doesn't break compatibility with existing interfaces.
 For XCM Integration, the proposal doesn't modify the existing XCM message format, which is backward compatible.

 ## Prior Art and References